Overview

 In someone with post-traumatic stress disorder, a trigger is an event that reminds them of traumatic experiences that led to PTSD developing.
 The nature of the link may not be evident to the person’s conscious mind, especially before they receive treatment.
 Their reactions to triggers can be reflexive and involuntary but often highly distressing.

 For those with obsessive-compulsive disorder (OCD), a trigger may provoke hard-to-control thoughts and emotions, which they may attempt to regulate using repetitive behaviors.
 Researchers believe that intense feelings of any kind can trigger various compulsions.
-Situational factors like disorganized surroundings or contact with potential sources of contamination may also be a factor.
+Situational factors like disorganized surroundings or contact with potential sources of contamination may also be a factor that causes someone to become triggered.

 In a person with substance use disorder, reminders of past experiences consuming substances might be considered triggers.
 These factors may elicit intense cravings for intoxicating substances.
 Evidence from research suggests that feelings like shame or guilt can be triggers of relapse.